alexandrudascal94/stock-service/README.md

 #### Requirements

-    * Java 11
+    Java 11
-    * Maven 3+
+    Maven 3+

 #### Build

 clone the git repository or downland the zip file and unzip

-To build the application run command:
+To build the application run the command:

 ```
 mvn clean install
 ```

 #### Run
-Then run the application with command:
+Then run the application with the command:

 ```
 java -jar target/stock-service-0.0.1.jar